hyung-hwan/qse/qse/doc/page/awk-lang.md

 ### Comments ###

-A comment is a part of the program text excluded during tokenization.
+A comment is part of the program text excluded during tokenization.
 You can put descriptive text about the program in a comment.

 A single-line comment is introduced by a hash character #, and is terminated at